 Isabel Nisbet has been appointed for the duration of two years.
 Isabel has had a career in senior roles in government and regulation, particularly of medicine and education.
 She was the first CEO of Ofqual, the regulator of examinations and qualifications in England.
 She is an affiliated lecturer at the University of Cambridge’s Faculty of Education and serves on a number of boards, including that of Qualifications Wales and the Board of Governors of the University of Hertfordshire.
 Her academic background is in philosophy and she has engaged throughout her career in ethical issues, particularly medical ethics.
 She also holds a ministerial appointment to the Home Office’s National DNA Database Ethics Advisory Group.

 Colin Godbold has been appointed for the duration of three years.
 Colin is an independent consultant specialising in delivery of large scale information technology and organisational change programmes.
 Formerly a partner in IBM’s consultancy and services practice, Colin has had a successful business career spanning over 30 years, during which he has led the delivery of many complex programmes in both public and private sectors.
-He has worked closely with a wide variety of UK government departments and currently holds a number of advisory appointments, including vice chair of the Social Security Advisory Committee and lay member of the Administrative Data Research Network Board.
+He has worked closely with a wide variety of UK government departments and currently acts as a high risk review team leader for the Cabinet Office Infrastructure and Projects Authority.
 He was educated at the Universities of Cambridge and Durham and is a Chartered and European Engineer and a fellow of the British Computer Society.
 Colin has a particular interest in the security and privacy of personal data stored in digital systems.

 Annie Hitchman has been appointed for the duration of two years.
 Annie has served on various committees of the Bar Standards Board and now sits on their Standards Committee.
 She also serves as Fitness to Practice Panellist for both the Nursing and Midwifery Council and the Health and Care Professions Council.
 Her current public appointment is on the Skipton Fund Appeals Panel and she also sits on the North East Regional Advisory Committee for Clinical Excellence Awards.
 Annie has also held public appointments as a non-executive director on Health Trusts and as a member of two Consumer Councils.
 Her career was in the field of further and higher education, during which time she was Head of Strategic Planning for Durham County Council Local Education Authority.